xyluo25/pyufunc/README.md

 ## ACKNOWLEDGMENT

-This open-source package is supported by National Science Foundation under grant no. TIP-2303748 titled, "CONNECT: Consortium of Open-source Planning Models for Next-generation Equitable and Efficient Communities and Transportation"
+This open-source package is supported by National Science Foundation under grant no. TIP-2303748 titled, "[POSE: Phase II: CONNECT: Consortium of Open-source Planning Models for Next-generation Equitable and Efficient Communities and Transportation](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2303748&HistoricalAwards=false)"

 Thank you to everyone who has contributed to the list of packages mentioned above.
 Your contributions have significantly enriched our open-source community.
 If any code violates your licensing agreements, please don't hesitate to [Contact developers](mailto:luoxiangyong01@gmail.com).